dxps/rust_servers_services_apps/ezytutors_v2/tutor-web-app-ssr/readme.md

 These iterations show how to rendered different elements in HTML using Tera template engine.

 - iter 2

   - It shows a form and the submitted items are received and rendered in a second page.

 - iter 3

   - It shows how to display a dynamic list in a template rendered page.
   - Run it and access http://localhost:8080/tutors

+- iter 4
+  - It shows how to fetch the tutors from an external source<br>
+    and then render the dynamic list in the page.
+  - First, go to `tutor-web-service` and run `./run_iter5.sh`
+  - Next, in this `tutor-web-app-ssr` project, run `./run_iter4.sh`
+  - Go to http://localhost:8080/tutors to see the result.